AMD Motherboard buyers guide

 B550 and B450 are the two mid-range motherboard chipsets for AMD AM4 CPUs.
 B550 is the latest version, supporting the most PCIe lanes and USB ports.

-A520 and A320 are the two entry-level motherboard chipsets for AMD AM4 CPUs.
-A520 is the latest version, supporting the most PCIe lanes and USB ports.
+A520 entry-level motherboard chipset for AMD AM4 CPUs. supporting the least PCIe lanes and USB ports.

 Socket TR5 Motherboards